PBCTE – Secondary Education

 Hawai‘i also participates in the NASDTEC Interstate Agreement which facilitates the mobility of educators among states that are members of NASDTEC.
 UHM recommends you contact the office of certification in any state to which you may be relocating to get the most current information.
 See NASDTEC website for more information.

-Must have graduated from an accredited, four-year institution of higher education recognized by the University of Hawai‘i at Mānoa (UHM), prior to beginning the Post-Baccalaureate Certificate, Secondary Education (PBCSE): program.
+Must have graduated from an accredited, four-year institution of higher education recognized by the University of Hawai‘i at Mānoa (UHM), prior to beginning the Post-Baccalaureate Certificate, Secondary Education (PBCSE): Music program.

 2.75 cumulative GPA (2.50 cumulative GPA for Math and Science)